 – Professor Sarah Sharples, Pro-Vice-Chancellor for Equality, Diversity & Inclusion and People

 EDDIE CHAMBERS IN CONVERSATION WITH PERMINDAR KAUR

-Nottingham-born artist Permindar Kaur, who solo exhibition Hiding Out was displayed in the Djanogly Gallery in 2014, will join us for an interview with art historian and curator Eddie Chambers.
-Chambers will quiz Kaur about her thirty or so years as a practicing artist and how she found her voice among Black and Asian artists in the 1990s identity politics-dominated art scene.
+Nottingham-born artist Permindar Kaur, who's solo exhibition Hiding Out was displayed in the Djanogly Gallery in 2014, joined us for an interview with art historian and curator Eddie Chambers.
+Chambers quizzes Kaur about her thirty or so years as a practicing artist and how she found her voice among Black and Asian artists in the 1990s identity politics-dominated art scene.

 IN CONVERSATION WITH ABEL SELAOCOE

 South African cellist Abel Selaocoe is redefining the parameters of the cello.
 He moves seamlessly across a plethora of genres and styles, from collaborations with world musicians and beatboxers, to concert performances and solo classical recitals.
 Abel combines virtuosic performance with improvisation, singing and body percussion, and has a special interest in curating recital programmes that highlight the links between Western and non-Western musical traditions, with view to helping classical music reach a more diverse audience.

 Ahead of his concert livestreamed from the Djanogly Recital Hall on Thursday 11 March, 7pm, Abel Selaocoe discussed his music-making with Postgraduate Music student Amber Frost and Lakeside's Head of Music Programmes, Catherine Hocking.